huangcong12/image-precision-ai-website/README.md

-# PhotoFixer & BG Remover Official Website
+# AI Product Image Enhancer - LC Official Website

-This is the official website for the [PhotoFixer & BG Remover](https://apps.shopify.com/image-precision-ai) Shopify app.
+This is the official website for the [AI Product Image Enhancer - LC](https://apps.shopify.com/image-precision-ai) Shopify app.
 The website is built with Next.js and Tailwind CSS, and deployed on Cloudflare Pages.

 ## Features